ElisevanderPol/badhypothesiscontest/index.md

 Our format is inspired by [BAHfest](https://www.youtube.com/channel/UC9v7v79mAlvKCrjrJvj-Fww).

+### Participate
+We'd love to have you present your bad hypothesis!
+You can either present one of the example hypotheses, or even better, come up with your own.
+Just fill out [this Google form](https://docs.google.com/forms/d/14SDaYf-RpLpaDHPIgELCYekV37rX0x-XGpviSucfdbA/viewform?edit_requested=true) --- we can only select 10 hypotheses to be presented at our social due to time constraint, but everyone is welcomed to participate the social!

 ### Examples
 * Neural networks are bad at generalisation because they already achieved consciousness and are trying to destroy humanity's technological advance
 * Generators and discriminators are tired of being adversarial and just want to be friends